EpiData-dk/analysis/help/commands.md

 Remove the listed variables from memory

-See <a href="#referencedvars">variables</a> on using referenced variables for this command
+See [variables](#referencedvars) on using referenced variables for this command

 > Note: The default is to estimate the 95% confidence interval for odds ratio or risk ratio.
-See the <ahref="#set">set command</a> to choose a different interval.
+See the [set command](#set) to choose a different interval.

 # Descriptive statistics